People

 Class of 2025

-Sam is a second-year triple majoring in Psychology, Anthropology, and History.
+Sam is a third-year triple majoring in Psychology, Anthropology, and History.
 He is particularly interested in the role that the five senses have in relation to the strength of memories.
 In his free time, he enjoys playing adventure games, reading fantasy novels, and cooking.

 Esther Goldberg